 Recently, I had a research project job where I was given a list of small business names and contact details and asked to confirm their contact details.
-This meant I had to find email, contact phone number and hours of business, and then record in a spreadsheet for a follow up phone call.
-These businesses had signed up for an online course, and details needed to be confirmed to arrange the start up consultation.
+This meant I had to find the email, contact phone number, and hours of business, and then record in a spreadsheet for a follow-up phone call.
+These businesses had signed up for an online course, and details needed to be confirmed to arrange the start-up consultation.

 This surprised me, but I moved onto the next business name on the list.
-I did a google search on the business and found a website, checked the details but they did not quite marry up, email was the same, but address and phone number were different.
-I then proceeded to do a search in facebook and had a similar result.
+I did a google search on the business and found a website, checked the details but they did not quite marry up, email was the same, but the address and phone number were different.
+I then proceeded to do a search on Facebook and had a similar result.

 So, this really got me thinking.
 How do we fix this?
-The only answer I could come up with, was to help educate small businesses to understand the importance of being easy to find.
+The only answer I could come up with ways to help educate small businesses to understand the importance of being easy to find.

 Today, use our technology to search for information on the go, as we need to find things out.

-So, if you want buy takeaway Thai, you pull out your phone and google the takeaway thai in your area.
+So, if you want to buy takeaway Thai, you pull out your phone and Google the takeaway Thai in your area.
 If you know the name of a business, but not sure where it is, or need to call them to see if they stock a product, you pull out your phone or laptop and do an online search.
-But what if you cannot find what you am looking for? … you then look for something else.
+But what if you cannot find what you are looking for? … you then look for something else.

 To do this, all you need to do is: